icapistrano/openrent-map-demo/README.md

 - Locate the associated property card in the listing

 This breaks spatial context and creates unnecessary friction.
 Users ideally want:
-- A quick glimpse of key property details

 - Immediate visual confirmation of property details such as price, number of bedrooms, and bathrooms
 - Faster scanning without losing their place on the map